Stock market today: the momentum of Wall Street is running out of steam after its last record week - ExBulletin

 NEW YORK (AP) U.S. stocks are drifting Monday at the start of what will be a shortened trading week.

-The market eased after last week's sharp rise, which was its best of the year and sent all three indexes to record highs on Thursday.
-Stocks rose as the Federal Reserve signaled it was still likely to make several interest rate cuts this year as long as inflation continues to cool.
+The market eased after last week's sharp rally, which was its best of the year and sent all three indexes to record highs on Thursday.
+Stocks climbed as the Federal Reserve indicated it is still likely to lead to several interest rate cuts this year, as long as inflation continues to cool.

 This puts the S&P 500 on track for another winning month in what has been a nearly unstoppable run since late October.
 The strength has been sustainable, but the longer the market moves forward without a notable pullback, the closer we get to such a move, according to Chris Larkin, managing director of trading and investing at E-Trade at Morgan Stanley.